migtools/labs/mtc/README.md

 Step 4: Order two services as follows:

-* Cluster Application Migration tool (CAM) - OCP3 Cluster
+* Migration Toolkit for Containers - OCP3
-* Cluster Application Migration tool (CAM) - OCP4 Cluster
+* Migration Toolkit for Containers - OCP4

 Step 5: Wait for both services to become available.  ```This will take ~45 min.```